Be Careful When Fine-tuning On Open-Source LLMs: Your Fine-tuning Data Could Be Secretly Stolen!: Discussion on the Design of Opening Words for Extraction

+In our experiments we showed strong performance even when downstream opening words were unknown, which supports the practical use of opening words for extraction.
+Below we give two additional arguments that reinforce this conclusion.

-Table \ref{tab:opening-words} presents the 15 most frequent opening words in the set $S$.
-These top words constitute a substantial proportion (55.2\%) of the total frequency, indicating that a large amount of training data can be effectively extracted using these commonly occurring openings.
+\paragraph{Common opening words are highly concentrated.} Table \ref{tab:opening-words} presents the 15 most frequent opening words in the set $S$.
+These top words constitute a substantial proportion (55.2\%) of the total frequency.
+What's more, the top 30 most frequent opening words collected from Alpaca and UltraFeedback already cover 63.6\% of instances in Dolly and 44.3\% in Finance datasets.
+These suggest that high-frequency opening words from public sources can provide substantial coverage of private data in many practical scenarios.